-In this chapter, we concisely review relevant publications that have specifically addressed the accumulation and rendering of dust.
-It is worth noting that there is a large body of work on topics that could be connected to the research presented in this thesis.
-Besides the simulation of weathering and aging phenomena mentioned earlier, these topics include the modeling and rendering of granular materials, such as snow and sand (e.g., [7, 19, 32, 33, 37], as well as the simulation of dust dynamics (e.g., [3, 10, 12, 13, 27]), among several others.
+In this section, we concisely review relevant publications that have specifically addressed the accumulation and rendering of dust.
+It is worth noting that there is a large body of work on topics that could be connected to the research presented in this paper.
+Besides the simulation of weathering and aging phenomena mentioned earlier, these topics include the modelling and rendering of granular materials, such as snow and sand (e.g. [6,18,29,30,35], as well as the simulation of dust dynamics (e.g. [3,10,12,13,26]), among several others.
 A comprehensive review of the literature on these topics, however, would merit an entire publication devoted to it, which is beyond the scope of this work.

-2.1 Dust Accumulation
+2.1 Dust accumulation

-Hsu and Wong [26] proposed an algorithm to simulate the accumulation of dust that employs the dot product of a target surface's normal vector and the normal vector of a userdefined dust source to determine the amount of deposited material.
+Hsu and Wong [25] proposed an algorithm to simulate the accumulation of dust that employs the dot product of a target surface's normal vector and the normal vector of a userdefined dust source to determine the amount of deposited material.
 They also considered external factors that may affect the amount such as scraping off by other objects.
 The dust accumulation patterns resulting from the application of their algorithm are stored as texture maps.
-Lu et al. [35] indicated that the algorithm proposed by Hsu and Wong [26] could be combined with other techniques, notably ambient occlusion1, to obtain physically plausible context-aware textures depicting the presence of dust.
+Lu et al. [33] indicated that the algorithm proposed by Hsu and Wong [25] could be combined with other techniques, notably ambient occlusion, to obtain physically plausible context-aware textures depicting the presence of dust.